 Companies should disclose directors' remuneration individually and in detail so that shareholders can make a fair assessment.
 There should be an appropriate balance between fixed and incentive pay with disclosed limits for incentive pay.
-Performance metrics should be clearly disclosed, stretching, and align with a company's strategy and business model.
-Retesting or retrospective changes to performance conditions is not acceptable.
+Performance metrics should be clearly disclosed, stretching, not allow for retesting, and align with a company's strategy and business model.
 We are generally not supportive of the grant of one-off awards, such as transaction bonuses, as they may undermine existing plans.
 Long-term incentive schemes should utilise performance and vesting periods measured over a timeframe aligned with the delivery of long-term shareholder value.
 Remuneration committees should consider deferring a portion of the annual bonus in shares and encourage executives to maintain a material share ownership in the company to enhance alignment with shareholders.